|

 But for stars that move to the LEFT, the internal/surface temperatures are increasing faster than density, and the convective zone shrinks toward the surface

-This means that if a star moves well to the left, before reaching the Main Sequence, it is NOT thoroughly mixed
+This means that if a star moves well to the left before reaching the Main Sequence, it is NOT thoroughly mixed

-whereas, if it moves more or less downward to the Main Sequence, it is thoroughly mixed
+whereas if it moves more or less downward to the Main Sequence, it IS thoroughly mixed

 Moving to the Main Sequence